 While the best way to finance an online business is dependent upon the type of company, the founder’s financial situation, and the leadership team’s comfort level with risk, there are a few types of financing that lend themselves nicely to online undertakings.

 Since crowdfunding platforms like Kickstarter, Indiegogo, and GoFundMe live online, it makes sense for an online company to pursue financing on one of these sites.
 For a relatively low fee (usually a percentage of the total money raised), entrepreneurs can launch a campaign to fund their project.
 A crowdfunding campaign is a great marketing tool for new companies, as it provides low-cost exposure to potential customers and supporters.
+Just make sure you market your business correctly.
 Crowdfunding isn’t a great option for long-term financing, but it can help you land the initial cash you need to get an endeavor off the ground.
 However, one downside is that if you do not meet your fundraising goal, supporters will not be charged, and you will not receive any money from the campaign.

 Personal Savings and Assets